Butterfly Pose (Baddha Konasana)

 • Lengthen your spine as you inhale.

-• Let your arms rest on your legs or the floor, and let your neck relax.
+• Let your arms rest on your legs or the floor, and relax your neck.

 • Breath deeply and slowly, and be in this pose for 1-3 minutes.